The Importance of Athletic Hosiery for Training and Fitness

 Your lungs replace the oxygen and nutrients in your blood prior to the process starting over again.
 This is important for the performance of every runner.

-Compression Socks and Running
+Medical Compression Socks, Sleeves and Running Product

 The purpose is the compression of your leg’s surface veins, muscles and arteries.
 This enables your blood to circulate through the smaller circulatory venins.
 Your blood reaches your heart quicker, decreasing the chances of it pooling into your feet.